An exploration of colourful English

 If something happens once in a blue moon, it is a very rare event.
 Example: I eat meat once in a blue moon.
 A blue moon is the second full moon in a calendar month.
 This phenomenon only happens once every two or three years.
-Most blue moons aren’t actually blue as the moon only appears to blue in certain conditions such as after a volcanic eruption, when ash has been thrown into the atmosphere.
+Most blue moons aren’t actually blue as the moon only appears to be blue in certain conditions such as after a volcanic eruption when ash has been thrown into the atmosphere.

 A grey area is something which is unclear, without precise rules or a matter of debate.
 Example: It would be best to consult a lawyer regarding whether dating a co-worker is appropriate as this is a grey area.
 Situations which are governed by clear, unambiguous laws are usually referred to as being black and white.
 The colour grey is a combination of black and white.
 Grey areas are therefore those where clear distinctions cannot be made or where the rights and wrongs of the situation cannot be easily clarified.

 To be tickled pink is to be extremely happy.
-Example: I was tickled pink when I opened by Birthday present.
+Example: I was tickled pink when I opened my Birthday present.
 This phrase was first recorded in 1922.
 It alludes to the fact that your face will turn pink if you are you are laughing because you are being tickled.

 Over to you!